quarkusio/quarkus-bot-probot/README.md

 ### Affect milestones

-When a pull request is merged, it affects the milestone ending with ` - master` to the pull request and the issues resolved by the pull request (e.g. `Fixes #1234`).
+When a pull request is merged, if it targets the `master` branch, it affects the milestone ending with ` - master` to the pull request and the issues resolved by the pull request (e.g. `Fixes #1234`).

 It only affects the milestone is no milestone has been affected prior to the merge.
 If the milestone cannot be affected, we add a comment to the pull request indicating the items for which we haven't affected the milestone.

+### Mark closed pull requests as invalid

+If a pull request is closed without being merged, we automatically add the `triage/invalid` label to the pull request.

 ## Contributing